-Per The Hollywood Reporter, Albert Hughes will direct the first two installments of the trilogy.
+Albert Hughes will direct the first and third installments of the trilogy.
 He is best known for Menace II Society, Dead Presidents, and The Book of Eli.
 The Lord of the Rings: The Rings of Power’s Charlotte Brändström will direct the second episode.
 Meanwhile, John Wick director Chad Stahelski and screenwriter Derek Kolstad will executive produce among others.
 Greg Coolidge, Kirk Ward, Ken Kristensen, and Shawn Simmons are the writers of The Continental: From The World Of John Wick.

-Given that the miniseries takes place 40 years before John Wick, we can expect that the character won’t make an appearance.
-Instead, also per THR, it will focus on a much younger version of Ian McShane’s Winston character, circa the 1970s.
+Given that the mini-series takes place 40 years before John Wick, we can expect that the character won’t make an appearance.
+Instead, it will focus on a much younger version of Ian McShane’s Winston character, circa the 1970s.
 Colin Woodell plays this character.

-Given the timeline, this series probably won’t tie too much into the upcoming films, but we’re more than fine with that.
+Given the timeline, this series probably won’t tie too much into the John Wick movies, but we’re more than fine with that.
 Part of the fun of the Wick franchise is learning how these hitmen networks operate.
-We’re interested in seeing how they work without the Baba Yaga on their backs.
+We can’t wait to see how they work without the Baba Yaga on their backs.

 Originally published on July 29, 2019.